YuriyNev/code39-coder/README.md

 # Coder39

-Console application for encoding and decoding according to the Code39 specifictaion
+Console application for encoding and decoding according to the Code39 specification

 ## Example
 Encoding